scardine/linda/README.md

     arguments  List arguments and defaults
     drop       Drop table
-    getrange   Get a range of users based on user_id, default between 1234 and 1334 setup      Creates table if it does not exist, and create 2000 fake users.
+    getrange   Get a range of users based on user_id, default between 1234 and 1334 result     Get first name from a range based on user_id setup      Creates table if it does not exist, and create 2000 fake users.

 Get the list of arguments: